 In 2015 Bob was appointed by the Mesquite City Council as the City Attorney for Mesquite, Nevada, the youngest City Attorney in the State.
 As City Attorney Bob significantly reduced the need to hire outside counsel, renegotiated all collective bargaining agreements on behalf of the City post-recession, and worked as the City’s chief in-house lobbyist before the Nevada Legislature.
 In 2016 Bob drafted the Mesquite City Charter, Nevada’s first City Charter in over 30 years.
 In 2017, Bob worked with the Nevada Legislature and the Governor’s Office to ensure the City Charter was adopted in near-unanimous fashion.

 Bob has prior experience working in Public Utilities, having worked with the State Legislature, the Public Utilities Commission of Nevada to implement Senate Bill 151 (2015) which allowed for expansion of natural gas services to rural areas.
 In 2018, Mesquite was finally granted approval for natural gas services for the first time in its 34 year history.
 Bob also assisted in coordinating the Mesquite City Council’s historic resolution regarding Energy Choice in Nevada.

 In 2018 Bob joined the Davison Van Cleve team.
-He serves clients in both Oregon and Nevada and continues to serve as the Mesquite City Attorney.
+He serves clients in both Oregon and Nevada.
 He is married with two kids, Holden and Dawson, and two dogs.
 In his spare time he likes to run Spartan Races and master the newest version of Madden football.

 Bob is admitted to practice in the following jurisdictions: